ibmf-bioinformatics/MeStanG/manuals/Manual.md

 As seen above, parameters given in the `.tsv` file override parameters given in the command line, parameters not shown in the `.tsv` file take the value from the instructions in the command line, and if they are not defined by the user they will take the default value (fast as profile and dorado as basecaller for file3.fasta). `--no_ids` is a function that works after the sample is generated so it can only be given in the command line.

-*Example 2* - Environmental standard sample with abundances provided as relative ratios
+*Example 2* - Environmental standard sample with read abundances provided as relative ratios

 Command-line: `MeStanG.py env st -f list.tsv -n 1000 -m 1000 -sd 300 -t 8`